MohitPatel1/weatherApp/README.md

 > live link : https://mohitpatel1.github.io/weatherApp/

 # day 6:
+- looked into the function concepts again, to understand debounce.

+# day 6:
 - added today in 5 day forecast and, now in hourly forecast

 # day 5: